 Indian Railways PNR includes the name, age, gender, details of the train, train number, seat and coach number, travel class, and departure station.
 The waitlisted passengers can opt for PNR enquiry by typing in the 10-digit PNR status number on the IRCTC website, Indian Railways, or any third-party website.
-The PNR status gets updated from time to time until the preparation of the chart by Indian Railways.
+The train PNR status gets updated from time to time until the preparation of the chart by Indian Railways.
 The chart is usually prepared three hours in advance to the scheduled departure of the train from the origin station.
-As most of the passengers opt for ticket cancellations owing to multiple reasons, the PNR live status keeps constantly changing.
+As most of the passengers opt for ticket cancellations owing to multiple reasons, the PNR current status keeps constantly changing.
 Many of the waitlisted passengers would be upgraded to confirmed status after the preparation of the chart by the Indian Railways.
+Hence, for the reason that the data updates in real-time, passengers can do PNR status enquiry multiple times till the preparation of the reservation chart.

 A PNR number is generally printed on the top-left corner of the printed ticket.
 Of the ten-digit PNR number, the first three digits indicate the area from which the ticket has been booked.
 The starting digit indicates the origin station of the train.
 The two succeeding digits indicate a particular PRS (Passenger Reservation System) where the ticket is booked.